We Deal in Lead A Weird West Gunslinger Adventure Game

 All Gunslingers eventually reach the clearing at the end of the path but not all deaths are final.
 After all, death is but another door.

-As a Gunslinger’s death is a terrible thing, the Errant rolls a HRT save to keep the order together (see Breaking the Order).
+As a Gunslinger’s death is a terrible thing, the Errant rolls a HRT save to keep the Order together (see Breaking the Order, pg.
+22).

 Detachments #